 Meeting Energy Efficiency Requirements for Commercial Steam Cookers

 ENERGY STAR sets efficiency requirements for steam cookers in its product specification.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
-For the most up-to-date requirements and list of qualified products, visit the ENERGY STAR website.
+Visit the ENERGY STAR website for the most up-to-date commercial steam cooker efficiency levels and product specification information, and a list of qualified steam cookers.

 Defining the Product Category

 This product overview and associated ENERGY STAR product specification applies to pressurized and atmospheric (pressureless) commercial steam cookers (also known as steamers).
 Steam tables and kettle steamers are excluded.

 In the federal sector, commercial steam cookers are typically used in commercial food service operations like cafeterias in General Services Administration (GSA) buildings and commissaries on military bases.

 Federal supply sources for commercial steam cookers are GSA and Defense Logistics Agency (DLA).
 GSA sells steam cookers through its Multiple Awards Schedules program and online shopping network, GSA Advantage!
 DLA offers them through the Defense Supply Center Philadelphia and online through DOD EMALL.
 Products sold through DLA are identified with a 13-digit National Stock Number (NSN) and, in some cases, a two-letter Environmental Attribute Code (ENAC).
 The ENAC identifies items that have positive environmental characteristics and meet standards set by an approved third party, such as FEMP and ENERGY STAR.
 When buying commercial steam cookers through DLA sources, look for models with the ENAC "JQ" attached to the end of the NSN.